 You also won’t find the deep rims on gravel bikes as aerodynamics are not crucial with gravel riding.
 As such, rim depths typically range from 20mm to 40mm deep.

-Whereas deeper rims on road bikes serve to add to aerodynamics, with gravel bikes, deeper rims add strength and rigidity.
+Whereas deeper rims on road bikes add to aerodynamics, deeper rims add strength and rigidity with gravel bikes.

 Rear Freehub Compatibility